 Instructions

-• Bring the chicken broth to the boil in a medium saucepan.
+• Heat the broth: Bring chicken broth to a boil in a medium saucepan and keep warm.

-• Meanwhile, heat the cooking fat in a large saute pan with fitting lid set over medium-high heat.
-Once the pan is hot, add the pieces of chicken, sprinkle with salt and pepper and cook until slightly golden brown, about 8-10 minutes.
+• Brown the chicken: Heat oil in a large sauté pan with lid over medium-high heat.
+Add cubed chicken, season with salt and pepper, and cook 8-10 minutes until golden brown on all sides.

 Nutrition